emberjs/rfcs/text/0000-on-modifier.md

 <div {{on "click" (bind this.addNumber 123)}}></div>
 ```

+The event will also be passed as a parameter to the function, so it can be used
+directly.

 `{{on}}` does _not_ bind context.
 Context binding must be handled via a helper,
 or in the component definition via the `@action` decorator, which will be the
 recommended path: